INK-Solutions/conventions/Values.md

 * Speed of implementing the solution
 * General problem solving skills
 * Staying up to date with overall technological trends
-* Solid understanding of the financial domain
+* Solid understanding of the business domain

 **Autonomy & reliability** are personal traits defined by: